 So how does mindfulness training help with outpatient drug rehab?
 If you’re going through rehab, mindfulness training can make you more able to notice drug cravings before they become overpowering, and can help you sit with cravings without succumbing to them.
 For people going through outpatient drug rehab, mindfulness training can help you let go of troublesome thoughts that make you crave alcohol and drugs, and can make it easier to cope with stress.
 Mindfulness helps you turn your attention to other things – such as what you’re experiencing right now, in the moment – giving you an alternative to dwelling on your cravings and your desire to return to drug use.

 So if you’re going through drug rehab, make sure that mindfulness training is part of your treatment program.
 When you practice mindfulness, you’re exercising the mental muscles that help you endure life’s uncomfortable moments.
 That’s a skill that can help you overcome addiction, and so much more.

 If you or someone close to you is struggling with addiction, we can help.
-Call Florida House Experience today at 855-441-2449 to learn more about our inpatient and outpatient drug rehab programs.
+Call FHE Health today at 844-299-0618 to learn more about our inpatient and outpatient drug rehab programs.